dandi/dandi-archive/README.md

 ### Initial Setup
 1. Run `docker-compose run --rm django ./manage.py migrate`
-2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
+2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user.
+   Set your username to your email to ensure parity with how GitHub logins work.

 ### Run Application
 1. Run `docker-compose up`